Bulgarian political crisis (2021–2026): 2022 election

-During the government formation a debate about the return of paper ballots broke out which was abolished due to concerns of vote buying.
-GERB, DPS and BSP supported the return and were able to override a veto of president Radev against the changes of the electoral code.

-The second mandate went to the second largest party PP on 3 January 2023.
-The third and last mandate was given to BSP which was also unable to form a government thus triggering snap elections, scheduled for 2 April 2023.
-However, BSP opened up to a potential cooperation with GERB, which had the potential for a breakthrough.
+During the government formation, a debate about the return of paper ballots broke out, which were abolished due to concerns of vote buying.
+GERB, DPS and BSP supported its return and were able to override a veto of President Radev against the changes of the electoral code.
+The second mandate went to the second largest party, PP, on 3 January 2023.
+The third and last mandate was given to BSP, which was also unable to form a government.
+This triggered snap elections, which were scheduled for 2 April 2023.
+However BSP then opened up the possibility of cooperation with GERB, which had the potential for a breakthrough.
 Galab Donev was selected by Radev to lead another interim government.